symfony/symfony-docs/frontend/encore/advanced-config.rst

     $ yarn encore dev --config-name firstConfig

-Generating a Webpack configuration object without using the command-line interface
+Generating a Webpack Configuration Object without using the Command-Line Interface
 ----------------------------------------------------------------------------------

 Ordinarily you would use your ``webpack.config.js`` file by calling Encore